I retired from my post at

 I have recently submitted an essay on 'The Street Ballad Singer in the Nineteenth Century' for a new book edited by Steve Roud and David Atkinson, probably due out next year.

 I have been back teaching at Newcastle - on a part-time basis.
-I was contacted in September to see if I could fill a gap in the teaching schedule, so I dusted down my module on 'The Musics of the Southern States' and have been teaching it since October.
-It is very enjoyable - even after a five year gap.
+I was contacted in September 2015 to see if I could fill a gap in the teaching schedule, so I dusted down my module on 'The Musics of the Southern States' and taught it.
+It was very enjoyable - even after a five year gap.
 The module recruited an enthusiastic, interested and varied group of students.
 I enjoyed it so much I am going to do it again in the 2016-17 academic year.

 2015 was a busy a year.
 I contributed to a symposium at King's College, London (a part of their Music in London 1800-1850 project) in March (which was extremely interesting) and to another at Notre Dame University in June.
 I made a contribution to the English Fiddle Symposium at the end of April at The Sage, Gateshead, I helped organise the Traditional Song Forum meeting in Newcastle on the 9th May, and had a trip to Italy, also in May.
 I did a mini-tour with Dearman, Gammon and Harrison and in August our regular performances at Whitby Folk Week.
 In October I went down to Leeds University to a research seminar and to see old friends and colleagues.

-2016 is shaping up to be another busy year with trips to Sussex, London, Scotland ad Italy and of course Whitby - so much for retirement!
+2016 is being another busy year with trips to Sussex, London, Scotland and Italy and of course Whitby - so much for retirement!